braydenbubp/water-mgmt/README.md

 4. To start the app run "npm run dev" and open http://localhost:3000/ in your browser

 ## The Problem
-People and Businesses waste too much water and need a way to share tips on how to save water.
+People and equipment waste too much water, and we need a way to share tips on how to save water, and bring down costs in doing so.

 ## The Solution
-An app to create and share posts about saving water, with the ability to filter by category and tags.
+An app to create and share posts about saving water through better habits, as well as equipment upgrades, thus promoting a healthier ecosystem by creating less waste.
 ## Features
 - Users will be able to view all Posts on saving water on the DOM
 - Users can search by category or by post name in the search bar